ikhlosi/VisitorsRegistrationSystem/VisitorsRegistrationSystem/VisitorsRegistrationSystemBL/Documentation/VisitManager.md

 ﻿# Documentation: VisitorManager
 A class made to model a real life visit to a company in code.
-The 'Visi' class stores the necessary attributes to instantiate an object of type 'Visit'.
+The 'Visit' class stores the necessary attributes to instantiate an object of type 'Visit'.

 ## Methods
 GetVisits: returns a list of all visits